 How is Raynaud's diagnosed?

-If you have secondary Raynaud’s (caused by something else), your doctor can treat the underlying condition, which may help improve your symptoms.
+If you have secondary Raynaud’s (caused by another health condition, like an autoimmune disease), your doctor can treat that underlying condition, which may help improve your symptoms.

-There’s no treatment for primary Raynaud’s (when it occurs on its own).
-But you can try to prevent it by avoiding things that trigger your symptoms.
+Unfortunately, there’s no treatment for primary Raynaud’s.
+That’s when it occurs on its own, often due to environmental factors like repetitive work, injury or other stress affecting the area.
+But you can try to prevent uncomfortable symptoms by avoiding things that trigger the reaction.

-Things you can do to help with Raynaud's
+Things you can do to help with symptoms of Raynaud's disease

 Try these tips for preventing Raynaud’s attacks:

-- Stay warm inside – Air conditioning can have similar effects as cool air outside, so set your air conditioner to a comfortable temperature.
-You can also wear socks around the house and when sleeping, and use an insulated cover when drinking a cold beverage.
+- Stay warm inside – Air conditioning can have effects similar to those caused by cool outside air, so set your air conditioner to a comfortable temperature.
+You can also wear socks around the house and when sleeping and use an insulated cover when drinking a cold beverage to keep your hands and fingers warm.

-- Avoid certain medications – Some medications can trigger Raynaud’s symptoms, including beta blockers (for high blood pressure), hyperactivity disorder medications, sumatriptan or ergotamine (for migraines), and certain over-the-counter cold medicines.
-Your doctor can help you determine if any of your current medications could worsen your symptoms.
+- Avoid certain medications – Some medications can trigger Raynaud’s symptoms, including beta blockers (for high blood pressure), hyperactivity disorder medications, sumatriptan and ergotamine (for migraines), and certain over-the-counter cold medicines.
+Your doctor can help you determine if any of your current medications could worsen your symptoms and how to manage Raynaud’s if you need to continue taking those medications.

 - Reduce stress – Emotional stress has been known to trigger Raynaud’s symptoms for some people.
 Help prevent it by taking care of your mental health and finding ways to manage stress.

-- Don’t smoke – Tobacco causes your blood vessels to constrict, limiting blood flow and worsening symptoms.
+- Don’t smoke – Smoking is harmful for your health for a variety of reasons, and making symptoms of Raynaud’s worse is one of them.
+Tobacco causes your blood vessels to constrict, limiting blood flow and worsening Raynaud’s reactions.